Big picture: human pluripotent stem cells as a model for the embryo

 How an amorphous lump of identical cells is able to develop into a human being is a profound question of equal intellectual and practical importance.
 Its fascination springs in part from the desire to know where we come from, and how we differ from other animals.
 Yet the ability to direct differentiation of cultured cells into distinct cell types for therapeutic use, perhaps even coax them to form complete organs, relies on answering the same question.
 Ethical considerations make experimentation on human embryos unacceptable and on other mammals undesirable.
 Moreover, significant interspecies differences complicate inference about human development from animal models.
 This challenges us to find answers in alternative ways.

-Remarkably, human embryonic stem cells (hESC) retain the embryo’s innate capacity to self-organize.
+Remarkably, human pluripotent stem cells (hPSC) retain the embryo’s innate capacity to self-organize.
 The embryonic body plan is laid out during gastrulation, when pluripotent cells commit to one of three different lineages -ectoderm, mesoderm or endoderm- that organize into three germ layers.
-Upon treatment with the differentiation-inducing molecule BMP4, hESCs confined to a disc by micropatterned substrate mimic this process and reproducibly differentiate into concentric rings corresponding to each germ layerImportantly, the same genetic circuitry as in the embryo is orchestrating this pattern.
+Upon treatment with the differentiation-inducing molecule BMP4, hPSCs confined to a disc by micropatterned substrate mimic this process and reproducibly differentiate into concentric rings corresponding to each germ layer.
+Therefore, these micropatterned colnies are now commonly referred to as 2D human gastruloids.
+Importantly, the same genetic circuitry as in the embryo is orchestrating the pattern in 2D gastruloids.
 Therefore, by systematically varying the environment we can probe underlying mechanisms with throughput and precision unachievable in living embryos.

 Read more about stem cells as a model for embryonic patterning, or as a platform to study early human development, in one of our recent reviews.

-Research subjects
+Research themes

-Morphogen dynamics
+Morphogen signaling dynamics

 Role of tissue geometry and topology in patterning